CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose: Appendix

-\textbf{Visualization of spatial-level score maps} Based on Eq.~\eqref{eq:pixel-1} and Eq.~\eqref{eq:pixel-2} in the main text, we can obtain the keypoint presence score on each spatial position of the input image with the help of spatial-level loss $\mathcal{L}_{spatial}$.
+Based on Eq.~\eqref{eq:pixel-1} and Eq.~\eqref{eq:pixel-2} in the main text, we can obtain the keypoint presence score on each spatial position of the input image with the help of spatial-level loss $\mathcal{L}_{spatial}$.
 We visualize the upsampled score maps in Fig.~\ref{fig:pixel-vis}, which displays the established spatial connections between language descriptions and image features in our CLAMP.
 It can be seen that for each keypoint description, the highest score values show up in the corresponding image region that has the same semantics as the keypoint description.
-This indicates that the spatial-level loss help establish spatial connections between language knowledge and visual features, which can provide positional information for the animal pose.
+This indicates that the spatial-level loss helps establish spatial connections between language knowledge and visual features, which can provide positional information for animal poses.